“Nothing in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less.” Marie Curie

 REACTION OF FEARFUL CHILD: Children visiting a dentist represent a tremendous challenge.
 The immediate reactions of the child maybe piteous crying, forceful screaming or uncontrollable shivering.
 These may have been caused by an amalgamation of worry, panic and feeling of helplessness, insecurity, resentment and hatred towards the dental treatment.
 These children usually refuse to sit in the dental chair or open their mouths.
 They may cling on to their parents’ arms or dress.

 The parents can play a major role in painting a happy picture of the dental office by narrating pleasant stories about their dental experience.
 The importance of healthy teeth and its impact can be explained to the child in the way he can comprehend and in a less threatening manner.
 The parents should do away with old methods of using dentistry and injection as a means to discipline the child.
 The stories about tooth fairies also work well with young children.
 The internet can be a useful source in providing stories and tips about dental visits.

 Child Friendly Dental Office: the dental office should not resemble a regular dental clinic or a hospital.
 The reception area gives the first impression so it should be comfortable and warm.
 The receptionist should greet the child with a smile.
-The Décor of the dental clinic should be child friendly with toys, music, cartoons and posters made using common cartoon characters.
+The Décor of the dental clinic should be child friendly with toys like those hand crafted wooden playhouse for sale, music, cartoons and posters made using common cartoon characters.
 The color on the walls should be bright and the smell pleasant not giving a feel of the hospital.
 If the dental clinic has adequate space then a small play area can be designed for the child.